gaia-unlimited/gaiaunlimited/docs/notebooks/Aurora/README.md

 <!-- [![arxiv](http://img.shields.io/badge/astro.GA-arXiv%3A2106.07653-B31B1B.svg)](https://arxiv.org/abs/2106.07653) -->

-## Abstract
+## Summary

-we utilize red giant branch (RGB) stars from *Gaia*, with metallicities estimated by Andrae et al. (2023) using spectro-photometry from *Gaia* Data Release 3 (XP).
+We utilize red giant branch (RGB) stars from *Gaia*, with metallicities estimated by Andrae et al. (2023) using spectro-photometry from *Gaia* Data Release 3 (XP).
 By accounting for *Gaia*'s selection functions and testing several parametric density models, we examine the spatial distribution of metal-poor ([M/H]<-1.3) RGB stars, from the Galactic center (r ~ 1 kpc) out to beyond the Solar radius (r ~ 20 kpc).

+This is a worked example of a specialized selection function for the Gaia survey, based on the forthcoming paper by Evgeney Kurbatov et al.

 ## Installation